akarazeev/REDE/README.md

 We aim for advanced dispersion engineering design of microresonators to achieve broad (ideally octave-spanning) frequency combs.

-Frequency comb is a array of equidistant spikes in frequency domain.
+Frequency comb is an array of equidistant spikes in frequency domain.
 Recently, FC were discovered in microresonators, where they can be generated due to the optical parametric oscillations, i.e four-wave mixing.

 <img src='img/combs.jpg' width=600>